Xeldal/peerplays/README.md

 ```
 dump_private_keys
 ```
 You should see 3 pairs of keys.
-The last pair should match your block_signing_key and this is the one you will use in the next step!
+The first pair should match your block_signing_key and this is the one you will use in the next step!

 Get your witness id
 -----------------